“I’m renouncing my faith.”

 I seem to hear this line more and more lately, often from people who are in crisis or who have fallen out of the limelight they once enjoyed.
 People come to faith and people abandon faith when their life isn’t working.
 There is certainly a place to evaluate beliefs, but when someone switches camps, it isn’t necessarily a commentary on the veracity of their previous belief system.
 It is a commentary on how they felt that their life wasn’t working.

 The longer I try to grow and develop my faith, the more people I see around me who are abandoning their faith.
-A couple months ago a pastor made national news simply by stating that he was abandoning the faith.
+Last year a pastor made national news simply by stating that he was abandoning the faith.
 It turns out he had previously abandoned his wife and been disciplined by his church.
 His life wasn’t working, and it was the reason why he switched faith camps.

-This past week, it was a believer with higher notoriety in the headlines.
+Then, there was a believer with higher notoriety in the headlines.
 Joshua Harris had pastored a large church and had a cult following as a best selling author in his 20’s.
-Unfortunately, Joshua Harris is going through a hard time.
-He has separated from his wife and changed long held beliefs that he professed to live by.
+Unfortunately, Joshua Harris was going through a hard time.
+He had separated from his wife and changed long held beliefs that he professed to live by.
 He renounced his Christian faith on Twitter.
-This must be a very difficult and tumultuous time for him.
+This must have been a very difficult and tumultuous time for him.